rhizomatics/signalk-einklabel-plugin/README.md

 This happens when USB autosuspend cycles the dongle in and out of low-power suspend while idle.
 When bluetoothd sends an HCI command while the device is suspended or mid-resume, it never gets answered — adapters like the popular ASUS USB-500 lack a GPIO to allow reset and its stuck, and spams logs.

+In these examples the dongle is for vendor `0b05` and product `190e`, adapt for your own devices, use `lsusb` to find out, and if there's no `lsusb` command, install the `usbutils` package.

 #### Example udev rule fix

 Following file created at `/etc/udev/rules.d/99-bt500-no-autosuspend.rules`